Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Introduction

-In this work we consider Hamiltonians of a special kind represented by tridiagonal matrices.
-Tridiagonal matrices come to light in many different areas of mathematical and applied sciences, commonly in the discretization of differential equations \cite{band, LeVeque} where they represent discretized version of differential operators.
+In this work we consider Hamiltonians of a special kind which are constructed using tridiagonal matrices.
+Tridiagonal matrices come to light in many different areas of mathematical and applied sciences, commonly in the discretization of differential equations \cite{band, LeVeque}, and are used to represent discretized versions of differential operators in quantum computing.

-The proposed procedure provides a partitioning of the Pauli string decomposition of the tridiagonal matrices into sets of internally commuting Pauli strings and the coefficients (weights) for each Pauli string in the decomposition.
+The proposed procedure decomposes tridiagonal matrices into $O(n)$ internally commuting subsets of Pauli strings, each subset having size $O(2^n)$.
+It also provides the coefficients (weights) for each Pauli string in the decomposition.
 It automatically leverages the structure of the tridiagonal matrix to remove the majority of the redundant Pauli strings with zero coefficients and provides an upper bound for the number of Pauli strings with non-zero weights.
-Moreover, it contains a formula for calculation of the weights (basis coefficients) separate from the symbolic generation of Pauli strings.
+Moreover, it contains a formula for calculation of the weights separate from the symbolic generation of Pauli strings.

+We illustrate our method using the Hamiltonian of the one-dimensional wave equation as an example and numerically show the dependence of the number of gates on the number of qubits.
+We also show that our method for $n<15$ qubits has fewer gates for practical applications than one with the oracle implementation, despite worse theoretical scaling.

 This work is organized as follows.
-In Section \ref{sec:definitions} we introduce the notation and useful mathematical constructs.
+In Sec. \ref{sec:definitions} we introduce the notation and useful mathematical constructs.
 The decomposition algorithm for an arbitrary tridiagonal matrix is described in Section \ref{sec:tridiag_decomp}, followed by specific variants for real and real symmetric tridiagonal matrices.
-Section \ref{sec:H_decomposition} is devoted to the special case of a symmetrized matrix $H$ constructed from a real matrix $B$ such that both $B$ and $B^T$ are off-diagonal.
-In Section \ref{sec:ham_sim} we focus on Hamiltonian simulation, while in Section \ref{sec:dif_eq} we illustrate our method with an example of the one-dimensional wave equation.
-We defer longer proofs of the statements to the Appendix \ref{sec:appendix_proof}.
+Sec. \ref{sec:H_decomposition} is a special case of a symmetrized matrix $H$ constructed from a real matrix $B$ such that both $B$ and $B^\top$ are on the anti-diagonal.
+In Sec. \ref{sec:ham_sim} we focus on Hamiltonian simulation, while in Sec. \ref{sec:dif_eq} the method is illustrated with an example of the one-dimensional wave equation.
+We defer longer proofs to the Appendix.